Asanio06/UnionFlightReader/README.md

-# UnionFlight Xplane Data Reader
+# UnionFlight Data Reader

+## MVP

+### From Xplane :

-The objective is to get data from xplane via a UDP connection with the simulator in C#
+The objective is to get data from xplane via a UDP connection with the simulator

 I thank @MaxFerretti.
 Thanks to the [XPlaneConnector](https://github.com/MaxFerretti/XPlaneConnector) repo  I was able to understand more quickly how udp works with Xplane.

-## MVP

-### From Xplane :

 - [x] Can get Aircraft name
 - [x] Can get Aircraft registration